"For the use and good and profit of anyone who wants to enter this profession."

 - A small clean, sterile jar with a tight lid

-- A seriously good respirator, OSHA-approved (or at the VERY least a dust mask), protective gloves and an apron
+- A seriously good respirator, NIOSH-approved (or at the VERY least a dust mask), protective gloves and an apron

 1. Put on your respirator/dust mask!
 Even non-toxic pigments can cause damage if inhaled.
 I always wear gloves and an apron, too.